vx-moha/Zombie-Escape-Beta/README.md

 Info About Ze
 --------------

-- Remember, This Mod Will Be Only Amxx!
+- This Mod Will Be Only Amxx!

 - Work In Windows (Termux Box)